 Tyler D. Robinson

-Tyler D. Robinson (he/him/his) is an Assistant Professor of Astronomy and Planetary Science at Northern Arizona University.
+Tyler D. Robinson (he/him/his) is an Associate Professor in the Lunar and Planetary Laboratory at University of Arizona with a courtesy appointment in the Department of Astronomy.
 He uses sophisticated radiative transfer and climate tools to study the atmospheres of Solar System worlds, exoplanets, and brown dwarfs.
 Tyler also develops instrument models for exoplanet direct imaging.
 He combines these areas of expertise in his work on the Habitable Exoplanet Observatory (HabEx) Science and Technology Definition Team, and in his contributions to the LUVOIR, WFIRST/Rendezvous, and Origins Space Telescope mission concept studies.
 Tyler is a Cottrell Scholar, as well as a former NASA Sagan Fellow and NASA Postdoctoral Program Fellow.